 I’ve put together 16 of my favorite techniques I think will help you get a head start on making better drawings.
-I’ve used Arteza Expert Drawing Pencils and I recommend you do too since they offer several lead hardnesses.
+I’ve used Arteza Professional Drawing Pencils and I recommend you do too since they offer several lead hardnesses.
 You’ll see that the lead’s hardness makes all the difference in creating fine, medium, or thick marks as well as for adding light and dark values.

 Things to Know Before Starting

 Pencils come in hard and soft leads.
 The harder the lead, the lighter the mark it makes.
 Hard leads create light lines.
 Soft leads make darker ones.
 The hardness is denoted on each one with a number and a letter.
 Those with the letter H are hard leads.
 The higher the number the harder its lead, so it will make a very light line.
 Those with the letter B, for blackness, have softer leads.
 The higher the number the softer the lead, and the more graphite it will leave on the paper.

 TIP: For more detailed works with a lot of tone transitions, use the softest pencils in the set, B and higher.
 Save harder ones for initial sketches you will erase later and for adding highlights to objects exposed to bright light.

 What Is Hatching?